 - The school’s LEED Platinum building and regenerative landscape are an active part of the educational curriculum for all grade levels.
 For example, the second grade science class has studied the growing biodiversity of the stormwater wetland/detention pond since it was installed in 2002.

 The design challenge was to create an educational facility where the landscape functions as an environmental classroom in multiple dimensions.
 With very little understory and significantly depleted topsoil, the forest surrounding the original school building was in decline.
 The poor site conditions were used as an opportunity to teach students, school community and county regulators that the redevelopment was an opportunity to do more than simply mitigate environmental impact; it was a chance to restore and improve the natural systems on the site.
-To do this, the school would have use sustainable building techniques, manage stormwater and wastewater onsite, and develop a forest management plan.
+To do this, the school would have to use sustainable building techniques, manage stormwater and wastewater onsite, and develop a forest management plan.

 Sustainable forest management practices helped to restore native plant species by selectively harvesting trees and replanting with successional vegetation and native understory plants.
 Minimizing impervious surface, harvesting rainwater, and using green infrastructure to manage stormwater and wastewater onsite mitigates impacts, reduces potable water consumption, and increases groundwater recharge.
 The LEED Platinum building and regenerative landscape give students the opportunity to learn about and educate others on how their school has positively impacted local environmental conditions.

 - Landscape volunteers save the school $2,160 in weeding and maintenance costs each year, when compared to maintaining the same area with hired labor.